aakashbansal/App-WatchDog-Android-App/README.md

 Some users may face a known issue with Android Studio while setting-up this project that says something along the lines of :

 ```
-Unsupported Modules Detected : ADD MORE TEXT HERE
+Unsupported Modules Detected : Compilation is not supported for following modules: App-WatchDog-Android-App, app.
+Unfortunately you can't have non-Gradle Java modules and Android-Gradle modules in one project.

 ```

-To overcome this issue, go to **File -> Invalidate Caches/Restart**.
+To overcome this issue, go to **File -> Invalidate Caches/Restart...**.
+Select **Invalidate and Restart** from the on-screen prompt.
+Android Studio will restart now.

-And allow the project to build afresh.
+Allow the project to build afresh.
 This may take some time.
+Ignore any intermediate errors such as **Error Loading Project: Cannot load 2 modules**.

 After this step, the project should be up and running.

 If the error still persists, open the **build.gradle** file .
 Add some random white spaces in it.
 This will give a **Sync Now** option on-screen.
 Click on that and allow the project to sync.
 The App should finally be working now.